Pranav, 27 years old, a software engineer, Bangalore.

 While there is a range of traditional models and hundreds of options available in the market to invest, why did they choose p2p lending sites?

 Because they cannot afford to take a risk, having said that, they want to earn solid returns from the very beginning.
 Not sure whether it is possible with any of the traditional investment models.
 But an efficient and transparent peer-to-peer lending site can meet all the demands mentioned above without putting the hard-earned money at risk.

-For example, at LenDenClub, one of the largest online money lending sites, you can invest an amount of your choice and start earning solid returns immediately after investment.
+For example, at LenDenClub, one of the largest online money lending sites, you can invest an amount of your choice and start earning solid returns.

 Furthermore, the investment is diversified among as many borrowers as possible and thus the risk of poor performance is mitigated.

 Flexible investment options.
-Immediate returns.
+Higher returns.
 No market volatility.
 All make sense.